ulmekenkozybaeva/MallFastApi/README.md

 # MallFastApi
-The shop's model created using FastApi in Python.
+The shop's database model created using FastApi in Python.